Posted on Jan 28, 2020

 As the ACL is a ligament, it is better seen on MRI.
 CT and X-rays are sometimes also used alongside MRI to evaluate the bone and to look for fractures or other abnormalities.

-Experiencing another type of sports injury?
-Check out our piece on sports injury diagnosis and why you should be getting a second opinon.*
+Experiencing a different type of sports injury?
+Check out our piece on sports injury diagnosis.

 [DocPanel] What advice do you have for someone who just had a knee MRI for a suspected ACL tear?

 Similar to an orthopedist in charge of your knee or a cardiologist in charge of your heart, a musculoskeletal radiologist should look over your knee MRI.
 The main reason is that they have seen hundreds if not thousands of knee MRIs and thus, ACLs.

 Tears can come in all shapes, sizes, and subtleties.
 A musculoskeletal radiologist has the proper experience and training to accurately diagnose an ACL tear.

 [DocPanel] What are some common pitfalls in reading a knee MRI and diagnosing ACL injuries?

 Common pitfalls in diagnosing ACL tears can be related to suboptimal positioning of your knee during your exam due to considerable swelling and pain, or technical issues with the MRI scanner.
 Typically, a 1.5 or 3.0 Tesla scanner is preferred.

 Additional factors that make it difficult to diagnose an ACL tear are: